 Do you have any homemade all natural skincare recipes?
 Let me know via the comment section below!

-P.S Note on essential oils: Always start with a small amount, generally 1 drop is adequate for DIY skincare treatments.
+A note on essential oils: Always start with a small amount, generally 1 drop is adequate for DIY skincare treatments.

 This article is part of the 2015 ‘Spring Into Wellbeing’ Hub: Check it out for expert health and wellbeing tips, guides and advice from Australia’s leading wellbeing experts – inspiring and empowering you to unlock the path to true wellness this Spring.